Naaooj/WebsphereEmbedded/README.md

 * openjpa.RuntimeUnenhancedClasses : activates runtime enhencement for the defined entities Finally you have to define all the container preferences in your java test class, which is easy when you don't have a lot of beans, but it can be more complicate in a real project.

-As you can see it's not that easy to use the embedded container, but it can become easier, look at the next tag : use-junit-runner.

 ### Enable tracing
 If you want to activate the websphere embedded traces, simply add this to the VM arguments : -Dcom.ibm.ejs.ras.lite.traceSpecification=EJBContainer=all:MetaData=all